DrDroidLab/kenobi/README.md

 </p>

-## Kenobi -- Open Source Log-to-Metrics & Log-to-Funnels platform
+## Kenobi -- Most Convenient & Powerful logging platform for Data Pipelines.

-Kenobi helps you proactively monitor your application by defining correlations in your logs.
-Kenobi is designed to have a flexible rule-engine, easy-to-use interface and hassle-free deployment.
+Kenobi enables proactive tracking of asynchronous data pipelines.
+It is designed with a flexible rule-engine, easy-to-use interface and hassle-free deployment.

 ## Capabilities

 ### 1. Log to events:
-You can buffer a stream of logs to Kenobi and define filters and transformations on the platform using the GROK parser built into the platform.
+You can buffer a stream of unstructured/semi-structured logs to Kenobi and define filters and transformations on the platform using the GROK parser built into the platform.
+This means every stage of your pipeline can be effectively defined in Kenobi without requiring additional effort.

-### 2. Event Sequences:
+### 2. Pipeline state transitions & sequences:
 Once you have events flowing in, you can define different sequences by joining them.
 Here are some of the examples:
 1. **2-step sequence**  (defined as a monitor): Define a relation, A<sub>1</sub> &rarr; A<sub>2</sub> with A<sub>1</sub> being primary and A<sub>2</sub> being secondary event
     ![img.png](img.png)